Enrolling or registering a deed poll

 What enrolling means

-It also means that your name (both old name and new name) and home address will be put on the public record, by their being advertised in the London Gazette (the main official newspaper of the U.K. government) — both in print and on the London Gazette website.
+It also means that your name (both old name and new name) and home address will be put on the public record, by their being advertised in the London Gazette (the main official newspaper of the U.K. government) — both in print and on the Gazette website.

 The enrolment process doesn’t mean that your change of name is more “official” though, and it doesn’t affect the legal status of your change of name in any way.
 It’s simply a matter of making a permanent, public record of your change of name.